Tashkent International Airport: History

+Independent Uzbekistan

+On 28 January 1992, Uzbekistan Airways was established.
+In the same year, the airline, under its code HY, operated its first international flight from Tashkent to London on an Il-62 aircraft.

+In 1993, the airport served 1,409,900 passengers.
+During the mid-1990s, significant renovations were carried out with the help of Western construction companies.

-This ICAO Category II airport is the primary hub of Uzbekistan Airways, and is the largest international airport in Uzbekistan, and the busiest in Central Asia.
-The airport comprises two terminals: Terminal 2 receives international flights, Terminal 3 is for domestic traffic.
+This ICAO Category II airport is the primary hub of Uzbekistan Airways, the largest international airport in Uzbekistan, and the busiest in Central Asia.
+The airport comprises two terminals: Terminal 2 receives international flights, and Terminal 3 is for domestic traffic.

-Uzbekistan Airways started flying from Tashkent to New York with Airbus A310s in March 1995.
-The airline's schedule later that year noted that the flights made a stop in Amsterdam.
+In March 1995, Uzbekistan Airways started flights from Tashkent to New York via Riga.
+It used Airbus A310s on the route.
 Terminal 2 was rebuilt in 2001, and renovations were completed in 2018.
 It has a capacity of 1000 passengers/hour and serves more than two million passengers per year.
-Other facilities include waiting lounges, CIP and VIP halls, restaurants and bars, currency exchange offices, duty-free shops, airlines ticket counters and sales offices, and a 24-hour pharmacy.
+Facilities include waiting lounges, CIP and VIP halls, restaurants and bars, currency exchange offices, duty-free shops, airlines ticket counters and sales offices, and a 24-hour pharmacy.

 Terminal 3 opened in 2011 with a capacity of 400 passengers per hour.
 The two terminals are separated by the runway, requiring passengers transiting from international to domestic flights and vice versa to exit the airport in order to transfer between them.
 In July 2017, Uzbekistan Airways began offering nonstop service to New York using its Boeing 787 fleet.

-The government of Uzbekistan is planning to relocate Tashkent Airport to a new site by 2030.
+On 25 January 2017, the airport was named after Uzbekistan's First President, Islam Karimov.

+Expansion

+Since 2021, the area of the international terminal at Tashkent International Airport has expanded by nearly 50%, growing from 45000 to 65000 m2.